kuussant/tietokanta-web-sovellus/README.md

 Users can delete their comments, discussions, subforums or accounts

 ### Usage
-The app runs on a local psql database
+The app runs on a local psql database.

 For this and encrypted passwords a .env file must be created in the root folder.